 “To be honest, the Taliban is epic,” wrote a far-right vlogger associated with a violent neo-Nazi group who was at the Jan.
-6 Capitol riot, in a post on Telegram on Monday that has since been viewed more than 20,000 times.
+6 Capitol riot, in a post, first reported by VICE, on Telegram on Monday that has since been viewed more than 20,000 times.
 “The US had to invade in the early 2000’s and stay over 20 years, spending $1 trillion dollars, and dozens of American lives to hold them back.
 As soon as we left, the Taliban takes over the whole country in like 12 hours.
 LMAO.”

 Dozens of similar posts were shared by various extremist groups and figures, and while still praising the Taliban, their racism, hate of the Middle East, and antisemitic views were readily apparent.

-“I think Islam is poisonous,” began a post in a Telegram channel linked to the neofascist street brawling club the Proud Boys with over 50,000 subscribers, “BUT, these farmers and minimally trained men fought to take their nation back from [Western neoliberals].
+“I think Islam is poisonous,” began a post, first reported by VICE, in a Telegram channel linked to the neofascist street brawling club the Proud Boys with over 50,000 subscribers.
+“BUT, these farmers and minimally trained men fought to take their nation back from [Western neoliberals].
 They took back their government, installed their national religion as law, and executed dissenters.
 Hard to not respect that.”

 We want your help!
 If you have information or a tip related to domestic violent extremism, contact firstname.lastname@example.org, or reach us securely at tips.buzzfeed.com.